Downgrade to Upgrade: Optimizer Simplification Enhances Robustness in LLM Unlearning: Additional Experiments

 In this section, we provide additional experiments validating the link between optimizer grade and unlearning robustness grade, including evaluations on WMDP \citep{li2024wmdp}, TOFU \citep{maini2024tofu}, and supportive experiments for our proposal.

 \textbf{Experiment setups.} We further evaluate on the \textbf{WMDP} benchmark, which tests harmful knowledge removal via LLM unlearning.
 Following the robustness protocol in \citep{fan2025towards}, we fine-tune unlearned models on a small subset of forget samples for varying epochs.
 Experiments use \texttt{Zephyr-7B-beta} with two stateful unlearning algorithms: representation misdirection for unlearning (RMU) \citep{li2024wmdp} and NPO.
 Baselines include Adam, signAdam, ZO, and SAM, compared against our Hybrid.
 Unlearning effectiveness is measured by test accuracy on WMDP-Bio, while utility is measured by accuracy on MMLU \citep{hendrycks2020measuring}; effective unlearning corresponds to low WMDP-Bio and high MMLU accuracy.
 We further validate the proposed Hybrid method on the \textbf{TOFU} benchmark \citep{maini2024tofu}, designed for fictitious unlearning on a synthetic QA dataset.
 Using NPO under the \textit{forget10} scenario, the goal is to erase memorization of fictitious authors.
 The target model is \texttt{LLaMA2-7B} fine-tuned on the dataset corpus.
-Evaluation uses three metrics: (i) Probability on $\mathcal{D}_{\mathrm{f}}$ (Prob.), (ii) ROUGE-L on $\mathcal{D}_{\mathrm{f}}$ (Rouge), and (iii) Model utility (MU), aggregating memorization on $\mathcal{D}_{\mathrm{r}}$ and world knowledge.
+Evaluation uses three metrics: (i) Probability on $\mathcal{D}_{\mathrm{f}}$ (Prob.), (ii) ROUGE-L on $\mathcal{D}_{\mathrm{f}}$ (Rouge), and (iii) Model utility (MU), aggregating memorization on $\mathcal{D}_{\mathrm{r}}$, real authors, and world knowledge.
 Effective unlearning corresponds to low Prob./Rouge and high MU.

 \textbf{Experiment results on WMDP.} As WMDP unlearning is vulnerable to relearning attacks \cite{fan2025towards}, we investigate the role of optimizers before and after such attacks.
 Relearning is simulated by fine-tuning the unlearned model on 40 forget samples across epochs. \textbf{Fig.\,\ref{fig:wmdp-figure}} shows WMDP and MMLU accuracy for RMU and NPO (\textbf{a-b}), and robustness under relearning (\textbf{c-d}).
 The proposed Hybrid consistently outperforms baselines in both settings, notably surpassing SAM—despite its explicit robustness design—while retaining comparable or superior unlearning effectiveness before relearning.
 Another notable observation is that when robustness against relearning is not considered, the ZO optimizer appears inferior to other methods in Fig.\,\ref{fig:wmdp-figure}(a-b), owing to its high optimization variance from ZO gradient estimation, consistent with the MUSE results in Fig.\,\ref{fig:degrade-quant}.
 However, once relearning is taken into account, the robustness benefit of ZO becomes evident in Fig.\,\ref{fig:wmdp-figure}(c-d), even surpassing Hybrid at larger relearning epochs.
 This again confirms our key finding that \textit{downgrading the optimizer can enhance the robustness of unlearning}.